ayanalamMOON/TheTechNous-Backend/Backend/documentation/deployment_instructions.md

 ## Backup and Recovery

-1. **Set up database backups**: Use tools like pg_dump to create regular backups of your PostgreSQL database.
+1. **Set up database backups**: Use tools like `mongodump` to create regular backups of your MongoDB database.

 2. **Set up file backups**: Use tools like rsync or cloud storage services to back up static and media files.